VesnaPop-Dimitrijoska/ML-Zoomcamp-Capstone-Project/README.md

    - **Sessions**: The number of web sessions recorded summarised for all devices: **mobile, tablet, and desktop**.

 ### **Pickle File** (best_model.pkl)
 The trained model is saved as best_model.pkl.
 This file contains the optimized model used for generating forecasts.
-Due to its size (approximately 27 MB), it was not uploaded here, but you can regenerate the model file by running the train.py script.
-The model will be saved in the project directory upon execution.

 ---
 #